 This is a highly research intensive, "hands on" course.
-There will be no formal partial or final examinations; instead you will work over the length of the course in the following assignments: ONE Group Research Project; ONE Group Research Dossier (it includes some individual components as well) prior to conduct the field work; ONE individual Observation Strategies field research.
+There will be no formal partial or final examinations; instead you will work over the length of the course in the following assignments: ONE Group Research Project (it includes some individual components as well); ONE Group Research Dossier (it includes some individual components as well) prior to conducting the field work; ONE Individual Observation Strategies Field Research.
 Also, you will complete and participate in three in-class exercises (individual and group work) including the preparation of a research checklist, a survey on effective teams, and participation in a research panel